weberc2/blog/posts/just-make-your-own-language.md

 Tags: [rust, c, c++, culture]
 ---

+TL;DR: Musings about "just make your own language" as a trite retort to programming language criticism and how "rewrite it in Rust" might be threatening that attitude.

 I've been programming since the early 2000s.
 I started in PHP, and then learned Java, Python, C, and C++.
 In the early days especially, programming communities were super toxic.
 If you had questions and didn't read The Correct Textbook